 SUBMIT an APPLICATION TO RESERVE A SEAT IN OUR NEXT CLASS or contact our Program Manager, Michael Williamson at firstname.lastname@example.org

 SCROLL DOWN FOR MORE INFORMATION.......
 OUR MISSION:

 The Amherst Community Emergency Response Team – CERT – is made up of volunteers who have been trained to safely assist their families and neighbors in the event of a disaster.
 Amherst CERT, when called upon, will work under the direction of local professional emergency responders, providing immediate assistance to victims.
 CERT teams are known and trusted resources to emergency responders and their communities.
 During an incident, emergency service personnel may not be able to reach everyone right away.
 That’s when CERT members become the first to respond, helping our citizens with emergency medical first aid and life sustaining needs.
 We are trained in emergency medical first aid, evacuation from damaged structures, light search and rescue, making scenes safe by identifying and isolating hazards, providing damage assessment to town authorities, directing traffic and helping with shelter operations.
-When not responding to disasters - such as Tornado, Hurricane, Flood, Snow and Ice Storms, Wide Spread Power Outages, Explosions, Terrorist Attacks – CERT members work to raise the level of self-preparedness for all our citizens.
+When not responding to disasters - such as Tornado, Hurricane, Flood, Snow and Ice Storms, Wide Spread Power Outages, Explosions and the aftermath of Terrorist Attacks – CERT members work to raise the level of self-preparedness for all our citizens.
 CERT also provides a trained work force for town functions and events like fireworks displays and parades, making our community a safer place to live.

 CERT members come from neighborhood, workplace, or other community organizations.
 Members join because they want to learn how to better prepare for hazards that threaten their homes and communities.
 They want to protect their families, themselves, and their communities.

-The CERT Program began by training community members for earthquake response operations.
+The CERT Program was started by FEMA in 1985, training community members in California for earthquake response operations.
 Under the Federal Emergency Management Agency (FEMA), the CERT Program has grown to cover all types of disasters in communities around the country.